Automated External Defibrillators

 An automated external defibrillator (AED) is a medical device that analyses a person’s heart rhythm and, when needed, delivers a shock to sudden cardiac arrest (SCA) victims who are in a shockable heart rhythm.

-HPRA repeats it's calls for owners to check defibrillators (3 November 2016)
+The HPRA requests owners to check defibrillators

-Most importantly, the HPRA stresses that if an update or other action is identified and communicated by the manufacturer to the owner – through the publication and distribution of what is called a field safety notice (FSN) – then this should be undertaken immediately.
-Otherwise the AED may not work properly when it is needed.
+The HPRA requests owners of AEDs to urgently check that the recommended safety and maintenance updates on their device have been undertaken.
+Most importantly, the HPRA stresses that if an update or other action is identified and communicated by the manufacturer to the owner, through the publication and distribution of what is called a field safety notice (FSN), then this should be undertaken immediately.
+Otherwise, the AED may not work properly when it is needed.